 Students seeking admission to the PhD/MPA Dual Degree program should apply directly to the Public Affairs PhD - Public Administration MPA Dual Degree Track.
 Only one application will be required.
 If admitted, student will be active in both the Public Administration MPA and the Public Affairs PhD programs.

-The Public Administration MPA Dual Degree track in the Public Affairs PhD program consists of 81 credit hours, including 48 credit hours of required courses, 18 credit hours of specialization electives approved by the student's faculty adviser or program director, and 15 credit hours of dissertation hours.
+The Public Administration MPA Dual Degree track in the Public Affairs PhD program consists of 81 credit hours, including 48 credit hours of required courses, 18 credit hours of electives approved by program director, and 15 credit hours of dissertation hours.
 For required courses, students must first complete seven core courses plus the capstone course for the MPA program (24 credit hours) before enrolling in doctoral level courses.
 Doctoral level courses are reserved for students who have successfully completed all master's degree requirements.
-Once a student has completed all master's level coursework, then that student will take four Public Affairs substantive core courses and four Public Affairs methodological and statistical core courses for the PhD program (24 credit hours), plus six specialization elective courses (18 credit hours) and 15 credit hours of dissertation hours.
+Once a student has completed all master's level coursework, then that student will take four Public Affairs substantive core courses and four Public Affairs methodological and statistical core courses for the PhD program (24 credit hours), plus six elective courses (18 credit hours) and 15 credit hours of dissertation hours.

 Total Credit Hours Required: 81 Credit Hours Minimum beyond the bachelor's degree.